LucaMaccarini/InstaMacBot/README.md

  # 2) Desktop Client
     a basic client that use these classes
     (I am developing another client for android using these classes)

+ #Terms and Conditions
+ use this bot at you own risk!